 "I guess you're right...
 Cat.
 Y'know what?
 Cat is a terrible name.
 I shall call you Minnie.
 You should be honored, she was a very formidable woman when she was alive...
 What am I doing?
 Talking to a cat?
 I have better things to do."

 Harry sat up, sliding out of his nice, warm, comfortable- actually, five more minutes.

 Harry went back to sleep, a strange cat called Minnie watching over him.

 Who is to say that dreams aren't real?

 //a/n~ first chapter, written at three in the morning!
 Woohoo\\

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Mother_potterheadWrite a Review